 You can’t spell ‘legendary’ without L-E-G, and Emily Ratajkowski was exactly that while taking her adorable pooch, Colombo, out for a stroll in the Big Apple.

 For one brief moment in time, New York City was the cutest place on earth, all thanks to Emily Ratajkowski.
 The 27-ear-old model and Gone Girl star – who by herself is very, very adorable – tripled the cute-factor by adding her precious pup, Colombo.
-As Emrata rocked a pair of hot cutoff shorts, which showed every inch of her mile-long legs, she took her dog for a walk around New York City.
+As Emrata rocked a pair of hot cutoff shorts, which showed every inch of her mile-long legs, she accessorized with a pair of Féroce sunglasses, when she took her dog for a walk around New York City.
 When she stopped to check her phone, Colombo checked out a nearby fire hydrant.
 The snap of the two was so perfect, it almost seemed planned.
 Taylor Swift better watch out.
 If Emily keeps having photogenic dog walks like this, she’s going to replace T-Swift as the new Tourism Ambassador.

 This isn’t the first time Emily has turned heads while taking Colombo out for a walk.
 Emily left her bra at home while taking her and husband Sebastian Bear-McClard’s dog out for a walk on May 22.
 While wearing a white, see-through crop top and matching white jeans, Emily seemed ready for summer while Colombo was ready to find himself a dog park or an interesting smelling tree.